florencemezino/bookinner/READMEMS3.md

 * `#2A294A` : "Martinique" is a dark-grey color for the dark shades.
 This color is used for dark on ligh design and as background for inverted design.

-This color scheme has been choosen in blue , purple, grey tones as these colors reflects "knowledge", "trust", 'mind" in correlation with personal growth.

 2. Typography
-The `...` font is the main font used throughout the whole website with `sans-serif` as fallback fonts in case for any reason the font isn't being imported into the site correctly.
+The `Montserrat` font is the main font used throughout the whole website with `sans-serif` as fallback fonts in case for any reason the font isn't being imported into the site correctly.
+The space between letters and the conforting shape makes `Montserrat`font a great choice for this website as it makes reading easy and accessible.

 3. Imagery / Video
 Imagery is important in this website in order to illustrate the books library and experts opinions
 * The large background of the main page [hero image]() is designed to be striking and catch the user's attention.
-It also has a ... aesthetic.
+It also gives a nice aesthetic.
-* Random web designs about topic "travel" were selected on a website called [Behance](ttps://www.behance.net) in order to illustrate website projects.
+* Free images from topic "reading" "books" "library" were selected on a website called [Pexel](https://www.pexels.com/fr-fr/) and [Unsplash](https://unsplash.com/login) in order to illustrate the books datatbase.

 ### Wireframes
 1. All Wireframes - [View]()